 Unit Study Activities

-- Mr. Popper’s Penguins: This adorable story has several themes that can be capitalized upon in your homeschool.
+- Mr. Popper’s Penguins: Indeed this adorable story has several themes that can be capitalized upon in your homeschool.
 You can discuss adventures, prioritizing what is most important, lessons we can learn from animals, and more.

 - Be Penguin Parents: Emperor penguins keep their eggs warm by keeping them on their feet.
 For this two-person activity, one penguin parent starts out with the egg (a tennis ball) on their socked feet and has to figure out how to pass the egg to the other parent without using their hands or dropping it.
 This activity requires patience and persistence for both parties.
 Once they can move the egg back and forth, try doing it with a little stuffed penguin!